tariqbuilds/linux-dash/README.md

 ### 3. Start Linux Dash

+While **Node.js** is the recommended platform, Linux Dash also supports PHP, Go, or Python.

-See the section for your platform.
+See the section for your preferred platform section.

 #### PHP
 1. Make sure you have the `exec`, `shell_exec`, and `escapeshellarg` functions enabled